 We made a brief stop at Clark Dry Lake.
 Constant rain, of course.
 The water was actually accumulating on the dry lake bed, we could see the raindrops splish down and turn everything into a muddy mess.
 It was early afternoon and we were ready to give up.
 Drove back to Borrego Springs, stopped by the Fudge Factory for coffee and a slice of pie.
 Something warm was just right now.
 The Fudge Factory was about to close and we went outside, it was nearly 4pm.
 The rain had stopped, the sky had lightened – we gave it another shot.

-Drove down S22 to the Calcite Mine turnoff, parked the car, and hiked up to the Calcite Mine slot canyon – parts of Calcite Road were a real mess, with the mud sticking to our shoes (just like I experienced on the first hike to the Domelands back then, with Joe).
+Drove down S22 to the Calcite Mine turnoff, parked the car, and hiked up to the Calcite Mine slot canyon – parts of Calcite Road were a real mess, with the mud sticking to our shoes.
 After enjoying this slot canyon we continued down the other part of the canyon below Calcite Road, and into Middle Fork Palm Wash before returning to the car.

 All images and content © by Alexander S. Kunz, unless otherwise noted.
 No re-use without express written permission.
 Most images are available as prints and for commercial licensing.
 Please contact me if you’re interested.
 Prints and licensed images are NOT watermarked, of course.